-Note that the rates are higher than the blue line in Figure 6, and that they rise over time at each meeting.
-The top line shows the values at the meeting in March of 2022.
-According to the dots, the Federal Fund Rate will be 1.9 percent at the end of 2022, and then will rise to 2.8 percent at the end of 2023 and at the end of 2024.
+Note that the rates are higher than in Figure 7, and that they then rise over time at each meeting.
+The top line shows the values at the most recent meeting (as of this writing) which is

+March of 2022.
+According to the dots, the Federal Fund Rate will be 1.9 percent at the end of this year (2022), and then will rise to 2.8 percent at the end of 2023.

-The averages in Figure 7 have been calculated from the projections of each FOMC member at various meetings.
-For example, the average at the December 2021 meeting for the end of 2022 is 0.9 percent and then rises over time.
-The averages at the more recent meeting in
+Figure 9 shows how the averages in Figure 8 are calculated.
+It gives the projections of each FOMC member at the meeting that occurred in December 2021.
+For example, the averages for the end of 2022 is 0.9 percent and then rises over time.